mgonnacrusht/mgonnacrusht.github.io/_features/collaboration-shared-lists.md

 weight: 6
 ---

-MgonnacrushT is starting as a personal inbox, but collaboration is on the roadmap.
+SaveT is starting as a personal inbox, but collaboration is on the roadmap.
 The plan is to let you collect things together with the people who matter most.
 <!--more-->

 Ideas under exploration include: